Lillie Langtry: Acting career and manager

 In 1889, she took on the part of Lady Macbeth in Shakespeare's Macbeth.
+In 1896 she played the role of Mrs Barry in Gossip, at the Comedy Theatre, London, the play written by Clyde Fitch and Leo Dietrichstein was based on suggestions found in a Novel by Jules Claretie, 'Monsieur le ministre'.
+The New York Times thought that Mrs Langtry's jewels were worth $100,000; her attire was so wonderful, so dazzling, so recklessly inappropriate -as it seemed- that a murmur of surprise ran through the auditorium.
 In 1903, she starred in the US in The Crossways, written by her in collaboration with J. Hartley Manners, husband of actress Laurette Taylor.
 She returned to the US for tours in 1906 and again in 1912, appearing in vaudeville.
 She last appeared on stage in America in 1917.
 Later that year, she made her final appearance in the theatre in London.

-From 1900 to 1903, with financial support from Edgar Israel Cohen, Langtry became the lessee and manager of London's Imperial Theatre, opening on 21 April 1901, following an extensive refurbishment.
+From 1900 to 1903, with financial support from Edgar Israel Cohen, Langtry became the lessee and manager of London's Imperial Theatre.
+It opened on 21 April 1901, following an extensive refurbishment.
 On the site of the theatre is now the Westminster Central Hall.
 In a film released in 1913 directed by Edwin S. Porter, Langtry starred opposite Sidney Mason in the role of Mrs Norton in His Neighbor's Wife in what would be her only film appearance.